paradigmn/ultrastar_pitch/README.md

 v0.71 - switched from median to highest likelihood pitch evaluation
 v0.72 - optimized performance with micro optimizations
 v0.73 - added support for ansi encoded note.txt files
-v0.80 - switched to oonx framework for model load
+v0.80 - switched to onnx framework for model load and inference
+v0.81 - fixed exception for silent audio input

 ### todo
 * change from fft algorithm to multiscale analysis (wavelet, multiscale fft) for better low frequency resolution
 * switching from a simple MLP network to a 1D-CNN
 * use more sophisticated statistical postprocessing
+* deploy training data as compiled potobuf
 * test approaches to partially automate timing detection
 * improve exception handling
 * implement GUI for easier access